Divine Council: Chinese

 In Chinese theology, the deities under the Jade Emperor were sometimes referred to as the celestial bureaucracy because they were portrayed as organized like an earthly government.

 Celtic

-In Celtic mythology, most of the deities are considered to be members of the same family – the Tuatha Dé Danann.
+In Celtic mythology, most deities are considered members of the same family: the Tuatha Dé Danann.
 Family members include the Goddesses Danu, Brigid, Airmid, The Morrígan, and others.
 Gods in the family include Ogma, the Dagda, Lugh and Goibniu, again, among many others.
 The Celts honoured many tribal and tutelary deities, along with spirits of nature and ancestral spirits.
 Sometimes a deity was seen as the ancestor of a clan and family line.
-Leadership of the family changed over time and depending on the situation.
+Leadership of the family changed over time, depending on the situation.
 The Celtic deities do not fit most Classical ideas of a "Divine Council" or pantheon.

 Ancient Greek

 Zeus and Hera preside over the divine council in Greek mythology.
 The council assists Odysseus in Homer's Odyssey.

 Ancient Roman

 Jupiter presides over the Roman pantheon who prescribe punishment on Lycaon in Ovid's Metamorphoses, as well as punishing Argos and Thebes in Thebaid by Statius.